searchivarius/py_mtasklite/README.md

 However, **unlike** `pqdm`, which returns all results as an array, `mtasklite` supports a truly lazy processing of results where both the input and output queues are bounded by default.
 To make this possible, `mtasklite` returns an **iterable** wrapped inside a context manager object.
 For the sake of simplicity, in this example we explicitly converted this iterable to an array.

 Another difference here is the use of the `with-statement`.
 Although this is not mandatory, not consuming the complete input (due to, e.g., an exception) will lead to resource leakage in the form of "hanging" processes and threads.
-It is only safe to do in the exception-ignoring mode when you ensure that the whole input is "consumed".
+Not using the `with-statement` is safe to do **only** in the exception-ignoring mode when you ensure that the whole input is "consumed".
 Please, see [this page for more details](docs/context_manager_and_resource_leakage.md).

 By default, we assume (similar to `pqdm`) that the worker function has only a single argument.
 Thus, we read values from the input iterable and pass them to the function one by one.
 However, we also support arbitrary positional or keyword (kwarg) arguments.
 For a description of argument-passing methods, please see [this page](docs/argument_passing.md).